Motorola Moto: Moto G

-Moto G is low-end to mid-range.
+The Moto G is low-end to mid-range.
 The brand was developed to target consumers with lower income levels, particularly in developing countries.
-Moto G was a full-function but modestly priced smartphone, priced as low as 153 euros and introduced primarily for emerging markets such as Brazil, India, and the Middle East.
+Moto G was a full-featured but modestly priced smartphone, priced as low as 100 euros, introduced primarily for emerging markets such as Brazil, India, and the Middle East.
 The Moto G's low cost also made it appealing to cost-conscious consumers in developed markets like the United States and Europe.